Budget: Less than M$800

 It’s a good idea to carry cash.
 In tourist resorts and many Mexican cities along the US border, you can make some purchases in US dollars, though the exchange rate won't be great.

-Visa, MasterCard and American Express are accepted by most airlines and car-rental companies, plus many upper midrange and top-end hotels, and some restaurants and stores.
-Occasionally there’s a surcharge for paying by card.
-Paying by credit card normally gives you a similar exchange rate to ATM withdrawals.
-In both cases you’ll normally have to pay your card issuer a foreign-exchange transaction fee of around 2.5%.
+Visa, MasterCard and American Express are accepted by most airlines and car-rental companies, plus many upper midrange and top-end hotels, restaurants and stores.
+Paying by credit card normally gives you a similar exchange rate to ATM withdrawals, but also factor in any foreign-exchange transaction fee your credit card provider may charge.

 For current exchange rates, see www.xe.com.